The Ultimate Guide to

 These programmes will last a minimum of 6 months, but often are ongoing and are designed to meet long term business goals.

 Most clients interested in bespoke training want to learn more about our Enterprise Sales Training.

 2. Types of Sales Training Content You Should Consider

 We recommend breaking the training content into the four main areas of sales training as follows:

 This content would focus on the product or service and may include topics such as Value Proposition, Product Market Fit, Competitor Analysis, Specifications, Features & Benefits, Pricing, Go to Market plans, Campaign details

 - Technical Sales Training

 This would cover training specific to selling the product/service such as Prospect Profiles, Prospect Pains & Gains, Lead Generation, Stalls & Objection Handling, Sales Negotiation, Questioning Funnels and Calls to action, Case Studies, Role Play & Customer Stories.

 - Action Planning

-This is what we want your salespeople to go out and do after the training so should cover the planning, goals and activity that we want the sales team to do after the event.
+This is what we want your sales professionals to go out and do after the training so should cover the planning, goals and activity that we want the sales team to do after the event.